‘Legends Of Tomorrow’: Who’s Captain Of The Waverider With Return Of Rip Hunter?

 Legends of Tomorrow will be bringing a bit of conflict in the next episode.
 They made it a joke at the end of the last one, but seriously…who will the captain of the Waverider be now that Rip Hunter is back?
 After all, it was originally his ship.
-But will Sara insist on keeping command?
+However, will Sara insist on keeping command?

 ‘Legends of Tomorrow’ and Captain Sara

-As noted by Entertainment Weekly, Rip Hunter has either been entirely missing, a brain-damaged filmmaker or a homicidal super villain.
+As noted by Entertainment Weekly, Rip Hunter has either been entirely missing, a brain-damaged filmmaker or a homicidal supervillain.
 This is why Sara Lance – a.k.a.
 White Canary – had to step up to lead the team as the new captain of the Waverider.

 At first, the team experimented with the idea of having Professor Martin Stein – because of his age and intelligence – lead the team, but it was quickly clear he wasn’t up to the task.
 Sara’s decisiveness and combat skills made her a much better candidate.
 Even though she was feeling her way along at first, she quickly settled in is the new team leader.